Paperback-iOS/website/src/guides/backups.md

+---
+title: Backing up Your Data
+description: Get acquainted with the process of creating backups to ensure the safety of your library data.
+---

 # Backing up Your Data

 You should always have a backup of your library, especially before updating the app, migrating or doing a database repair.
 This ensures that no data loss is possible.